vitessio/website/content/en/docs/18.0/user-guides/schema-changes/advanced-usage.md

 Notes:

-- `--uuid_list` accepts zero or more comma separated UUID values
+- `--uuid-list` accepts zero or more comma separated UUID values
 - If empty, Vitess calculates UUID for the migrations
 - Number of supplied UUIDs must match the number of DDL statements in `--sql`
 - Each UUID must be in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) format, with underscored instead of dashes.
 Examples of valid UUIDs: `73380089_7764_11ec_a656_0a43f95f28a3`  and `28dc5ebc_78e6_11ec_accf_ab29e6ca1002`.
 - If multiple UUIDs are given, they must all be different from one another.
 - It is the caller's responsibility to ensure the UUIDs are indeed unique.
-If the user submits an `ApplySchema` with an already existing `--uuid_list=<UUID>` value, Vitess takes no steps to validate whether the DDL is identical to the already existing submission.
+If the user submits an `ApplySchema` with an already existing `--uuid-list=<UUID>` value, Vitess takes no steps to validate whether the DDL is identical to the already existing submission.

 ## Gated cut-over